growing lemon balm

 Lemon Balm in My South Florida Winter Tea Garden

 Not to worry, though.
-It'll survive the winter cold to a frigid -20°F (-29°C) and re-appear like magic from under the snow and ice in springtime.
+The roots will survive the winter cold to a frigid -20°F (-29°C), and the plant will re-emerge like magic from under the snow and ice in springtime.

 Spring Thaw in My New England Tea Garden